 Researchers used a wiki with 15 graduate students in an online course.
 Students worked on two different group activities, first using the threaded discussion feature and then using the wiki.
 The researchers then investigated students’ attitudes about their experience, as well as differences in their processes, after using each technology.
 The findings suggest that there are clear benefits and limitations inherent to both technologies.
 The threaded discussion tool was preferred, yet students recognized the potential of the wiki to support collaboration.
 Practical implications and future directions are discussed, including the need for instructors to support and encourage discussion as a complement to wiki writing, scaffold and model the use of wikis, and create sufficiently complex group tasks to help make wiki use attractive and appropriate.

 A common concern among instructors new to wikis (as with blogs!) is how to evaluate a student’s work.
 We suggest that before implementing a wiki project in your course, you develop a rubric and explain to students how you will be evaluating their contributions to the wiki.
-Take a look at some of the existing wiki rubrics, like this one, this one, or this one, and adapt it to fit your needs.
+Take a look at some of the existing wiki rubrics, like this one or this one, and adapt it to fit your needs.

 Consider how (or if) you will evaluate the wiki’s: